-Michael Ruhlman is the author nine non-fiction books, one collection of novellas, and eight cookbooks; he is the co-author with various chefs of ten other cookbooks.
-Best known for writing about food, chefs and the work of professional cooking, he has also has written for The New York Times, The New York Times Sunday Magazine, The Wall Street Journal, Gourmet magazine, and other publications.
-(A list of all his books are here on his Wikipedia page.)
+I'm the author of nine non-fiction books, one collection of novellas, and nine cookbooks (most recently The Book of Cocktail Ratios: The Surprising Simplicity of Classic Cocktails).
+I am the co-author with various chefs of ten other cookbooks.
+Best known for writing about food, chefs and the work of professional cooking, I have also written for The New York Times, The New York Times Sunday Magazine, The Wall Street Journal, Gourmet magazine, and other publications.
+(A list of all my books are here on my Wikipedia page.)

-Alex Witchel, writing more recently in The Times, described Ruhlman as “a chef whisperer to the stars.”
+Alex Witchel, writing more recently in The Times, described me as “a chef whisperer to the stars.”

 “Informative and inspiring,” wrote Booklist in a starred review.

-Ruhlman’s book on charcuterie has sold nearly a quarter million copies in hardcover and is considered the bible of the subject of the craft.
-His most recent cookbook, From Scratch: 10 Meals, 175 Recipes, was called “the new must have cookbook” in the Daily Beast.
+My book on charcuterie has sold nearly a quarter million copies in hardcover and is considered the bible of the subject of the craft.
+My most recent food cookbook, From Scratch: 10 Meals, 175 Recipes, was called “the new must have cookbook” in the Daily Beast.

-He and his wife, the writer Ann Hood, live in New York City and Providence, RI.
+I live with my wife, the writer Ann Hood, in New York City and Providence, RI.